Can I pull out of a property sale or purchase?

 Withdrawing after exchange of contracts

 If you change your mind after the exchange of contracts and do not wish to proceed with the sale or purchase, you will be breaching the terms of the contract.

-- If the seller fails to complete, the buyer can end the contract and the seller is liable to pay the buyer the daily rate of interest during the Notice to Complete period, along with the original deposit - The buyer has to return any documents received to the seller, at the seller’s expense
+If the seller fails to complete after exchange of contracts: - The buyer can end the contract and the seller is liable to pay them the daily rate of interest during the Notice to Complete period, along with the original deposit - The buyer has to return any documents received to the seller, at the seller’s expense